srivatsj/MyTodoApp/README.md

  Optional: Add support for selecting the priority of each todo item (and display in listview item)

+ Optional: Added date picker for due dates and sorted list based on due dates and display in listview item

 Walkthrough of all user stories: